lyteword/chspurgeon-tod/volume-7/psalm-143.md

 **Verse 11.** *Bring my soul out of trouble.* I can bring it in, but thou only canst bring it out.— *John Trapp.*

-**Verses 11-12.** Thy name's sake...thy righteousness' sake...And *of thy mercy.* Mark here, my soul, with what three cords David seeks to draw God to grant him his suits: for his name's sake, for his righteousness' sake, and for his mercy's sake,—three such motives, that it must be a very hard suit that God will deny, if either of them be used.
+**Verses 11-12.** Thy name's sake...thy righteousness' sake...
+And *of thy mercy.* Mark here, my soul, with what three cords David seeks to draw God to grant him his suits: for his name's sake, for his righteousness' sake, and for his mercy's sake,—three such motives, that it must be a very hard suit that God will deny, if either of them be used.
 But though all the three be strong motives, yet as David riseth in his suits, so he may seem also to rise in his motives; and by this account; for his righteousness' sake will prove a motive of a higher degree than for his name's sake, and for his mercy's sake the highest of them all—as indeed his mercy seat is the highest part of all his ark, if it be not rather that as the attributes of God, so these motives, that are drawn from the attributes, are of equal preeminence.
 But if the three motives be all of them so strong, being each of them single, how strong would they be if they were all united, and twisted, I may say, into one cord?
 And united they are all, indeed, into a motive, which God hath more clearly revealed to us than he did to David (although it be strange, seeing it was his Lord; and yet not strange, seeing it was his son); and this is the motive: for thy Son Christ Jesus' sake; for he is the *verbum abbreviatum the Word in brief*, in whom are included all the motives—all the powerful motives—that can be used to God for obtaining our suits.— *Sir Richard Baker.*

 **Verses 11-12.** The verbs in these two last verses, as Dr. Hammond hath noted, should be rendered in the future; *"Thou shalt quicken"*, etc., and then the psalm will end, as usual, with an act of faith and assurance, that all those mercies, which have been asked, shall be obtained; that God, for the sake of his *"name"*, and his *"righteousness"*, of his glory, and his faithfulness in the performance of his promises, will not fail to be favourable and gracious to his servants, *"quickening"* them even when dead in trespasses and sins, and bringing them, by degrees, *"out of all their troubles"*: going forth with them to the battle against their spiritual *"enemies"*, and enabling them to vanquish the authors of their *"affliction"* and misery, to mortify the flesh, and to overcome the world; that so they may triumph with their Redeemer, in the day when he shall likewise quicken their mortal bodies, and put all enemies under their feet.— *George Horne.*